Martin-Atanasov123/Puzzel/README.md

 ## How to Play 🕹️

 1. **Puzzle Phase**: Click tiles to match pairs.
 The timer starts on your first click ⏳
-2. **Bullet Hell Phase**: After puzzles, dodge projectiles!
-Your puzzle score affects this phase 🎯
-3. **Complete the Game**: Once you match all pairs and survive, your time is recorded ⌛
+2. **Complete the Game**: Once you match all pairs and survive, your time is recorded ⌛

 ### How to Start